RetailMeNot “NED”

 With a small team of 3 designers total (including myself) and a full roadmap to support, we set out researching how to go about creating a design system in the most economical way.

 We began researching design system kits, their pro’s and con’s as well as design system success stories.
 Janell spearheaded this initiative finding 25 great options, all varying in price and features.
-Ultimately, the team unanimously chose one design system that was built for react and tailwind, both of which would greatly improve the product design to engineering handoff.
+Ultimately, the design and engineering teams unanimously chose one design system that was built for react and styled with tailwind, both of which would greatly improve the product design to engineering handoff.

 STRATEGY + DESIGN

-After we purchased our base design system “Align UI”, we needed to comb through it to conduct a side-by-side comparison of the foundational elements we’d need to make based off of our current product and marketing needs.
-Once we had a set structure, I set up a meeting with leadership to layout the quarterly plan that would serve as our project timeline from ideation, to testing and lastly product implementation.
+After we purchased our base design system “Align UI”, we combed through it to conduct a side-by-side comparison of the foundational elements we’d need to make based off of our current products.
+Along with this, I had presented a 3 phased approach that would serve as our project timeline from ideation, to testing and lastly product implementation.
 In 3 quarters we would be ready for full adoption, storybook ingestion and implementation.
+Everyone was on board.

 Leadership + team alignment